Want to always know where your vehicle is? You need a car GPS tracker! This is not the same thing as a navigational GPS.

 Along with providing updates every minute when the engine is on (hourly when off), the MOTOsafety tracker offers a variety of useful information for parents.

-Route tracking is available through a browser or the MOTOsafety app for Android and iOS.
+Route tracking is available through a browser or the MOTOsafety app for iOS.
 You can also use geofencing to alert when the vehicle enters or leaves specific areas, and the route replay function shows detailed analysis of trips.

 Perhaps most crucially for parents is the option to set up alerts for telltale signs of dangerous driving.
 These include speeding, excessive braking, and rapid acceleration.
 With a cheap initial outlay and a monthly subscription of $20, the MOTOsafety ODB GPS can provide peace of mind to any worried parent.